mfwicke/odin-recipes/README.md

+## Recipes

-This is a small Recipe page to practice more about HTML and refresh some of the knolege
+This is a small Recipe page to practice more about HTML and refresh some of the knowlege